factory24/course-directory/partner-courses/explorer_artificial_intelligence.md

-# Data Science – MS DAT101x
+# Explorer – Artificial Intelligence

 This course is part of the Microsoft Professional Program Certificate in Data Science. you would Learn what it takes to become a data scientist.